seth586/guides/FreeNAS/freenas_5_lnd.md

 # lnd --configfile=/usr/local/etc/lnd.conf
 ```

 Watch the console to make sure that the database migration is sucessful.
+If migration is unsucessful, see [this issue](https://github.com/lightningnetwork/lnd/issues/3606).
 Ctrl+C to shut down lnd, then start the service:

 ```
 # service lnd start